plogs/church.of.the.asopposedtowhat.com/content/posts/the-ten-entreaties.md

 1. All things are funny, in context.

-1. Your mental model of the world is not reality.
-But it is the map that we use to navigate the world.
+1. Your worldview is not reality, but it does determine how you navigate the world.
 Pick a good one.

 <!--